 Awards received by Hindman include a Leadership for Healthy Communities award, and the Lifetime Achievement Award from the League of American Bicyclists.
 In 2010, First Lady Michelle Obama recognized him for his efforts to build a bicycle-friendly community.

-Edward and Hilda "Pat" Jones are recognized for their important contributions to Missouri's Katy Trail State Park, which, since their purchase of the out-of-service Missouri-Kansas-Texas Railroad corridor in the late 1980s, has become one of the country's signature—and indeed longest—rail-trails at 237 miles.
+Edward and Hilda Jones, better known as Ted and Pat Jones, are recognized for their important contributions to Missouri's Katy Trail State Park, which, since their purchase of the out-of-service Missouri-Kansas-Texas Railroad corridor in the late 1980s, has become one of the country's signature—and indeed longest—rail-trails at 237 miles.

 In a profile in Rails to Trails magazine in 2007, Pat recalled some of the opposition trail supporters faced.
 "The big opposition was mainly a lot of noise," she said.
 "Any change makes you worry.
 But a little sharing goes a long way."